1980s in LGBT Rights

 • Blood donations by MSMs becomes banned (indefinite deferral).

-Since 1988, Denmark had a life-time ban on blood donations for men who have sex with men.
+In 1988, Denmark implemented a life-time ban on blood donations from men who have sex with men.

 • January 1